Dynamics and entropy of $\mathcal{S}$-graph shifts: Zeta function

 \begin{proposition} The zeta function of the ordered $\S$-limited shift $X = \vv{X}(S_1,\dots,S_n)$ is given by

-\end{proposition} \begin{proof} When expanding $\det\!\big(I - B_\mathcal G(t)\big)$, where $\mathcal G$ is the usual cycle presentation for an ordered $\S$-limited shift, there are only two nonzero terms: The product of the 1's and the product of the $-H_i(t)$ terms. \end{proof}
+\end{proposition} \begin{proof} When expanding $\det\!\big(I - B_\mathcal G(t)\big)$, where $\mathcal G$ is the usual cycle presentation for an ordered $\S$-limited shift, there are only two nonzero terms: The product of the 1's on the diagonal and the product of the off-diagonal $-H_u(t)$ terms. \end{proof}

-This easily implies Theorem 5.1 from \cite{S-limited} (which itself generalizes Theorem 5.1 in \cite{S-prime}); we state it in slightly different terms as the following corollary.
+With a small amount of calculation, \cref{thm:ordered-s-limited-zeta} itself specializes to the zeta functions of $S$-gap shifts, a formula that was previously published in \cite{computations-S-gap}.
+It also easily implies Theorem 5.1 from \cite{S-limited} (which itself generalizes Theorem 5.1 in \cite{S-prime}), stated in slightly different terms as the following corollary.
 We use the notation $\{\!\{\,\cdot\,\}\!\}$ to denote a multiset.